https://www.cnn.com/2019/04/30/world/spinning-black-hole-jets-scn/index.html

 Here's a hypothetical: a telescope detects an asteroid between 100 and 300 meters in diameter racing through our solar system at 14 kilometers per second, 57 million kilometers from Earth.

-Astronomers estimate a one percent risk the will collide with our planet on April 27, 2027.
+Astronomers estimate a one percent risk the space rock will collide with our planet on April 27, 2027.
 What should we do?

 It's this potentially catastrophic scenario that 300 astronomers, scientists, engineers and emergency experts are applying their collective minds to this week in a Washington suburb, the fourth such international effort since 2013.